kranti-up/clemcore/docs/logging_and_scoring.md

 ## Scoring & Logging Scores
 Scores are calculated using the `GameScorer` class, preferably a game-specific child class of it.
 Game-specific child classes of `GameScorer` allow for the implementation of custom scores.
-Scoring is to be done after a clembench run has finished, meaning that all results are recorded in an `interactions.json` for each episode.
+Scoring is to be done after a clembench run has finished, requiring that all results are recorded in an `interactions.json` for each episode.

 Default `GameScorer` iterates over the `turns` list in an episode's `interactions.json` and assigns scores based on the recorded actions in each turn.
-This is implemented in the `score_turns` method, which receives the entire episode interactions dict as `episode_interactions` argument.
-See the `GameScorer` base class in `clemgame.py` [here](../clemgame/clemgame.py) for a base scoring procedure.
+This is implemented in the `score_rounds` method, which receives the entire episode interactions dict as `episode_interactions` argument.
+See the `GameScorer` base class in `metrics.py` [here](../clemcore/clemgame/metrics.py) for a base scoring procedure.

 `GameScorer` has the following logging methods:
-- `log_turn_score`: Should be called in the scoring method to log turn-level scores.
-It takes a score name and a value for a given turn index.
+- `log_round_score`: Should be called in the scoring method to log turn-level scores.
+It takes a score name and a value for a given round index.
 - `log_episode_score`: Should be called in the scoring method to log episode-level scores.
 It takes a score name and a value for the whole episode.
 - `log_main_score`: Should be called once per episode to record the main score/`BENCH_SCORE` of your clemgame.

-Games can have multiple turn-level scores and episode-level scores, but only one main score/`BENCH_SCORE` that reflects the core quality of a played episode.
+Games can have multiple round-level scores and episode-level scores, but only one main score/`BENCH_SCORE` that reflects the core quality of a played episode.
 Episode scores are usually measures of game success.

 You can log as many scores as you wish.
-The minimal requirements is to log the default episode-level scores defined in `clemgame/metrics.py` [here](../clemgame/metrics.py) (see the [paper](https://doi.org/10.48550/arXiv.2305.13455)'s appendix for details).
+The minimal requirements is to log the default episode-level scores defined in `clemgame/metrics.py` [here](../clemcore/clemgame/metrics.py) (see the [paper](https://doi.org/10.48550/arXiv.2305.13455)'s appendix for details).
 For custom, game-specific scores see [Custom Scores](#custom-scores).

 **Important**: If the game was aborted, all default episode-level scores should be `np.nan` and turn-level scores can be